(this page is no longer being developed)

-For people who can't stand fiddling with buttons to create a text message one can get a phone with a QWERTY keyboard (this may be on screen) where the keys have the same layout as a computer keyboard.
-But the majority still have keys that contain several letters on each.
+For people who can't stand fiddling with buttons to create a text message there are a few phones with a QWERTY keyboard (this may be on screen) where the keys have the same layout as a computer keyboard.
+But the many still have keys that contain several letters on each.
 So a key might show a, b and c.
 So if you are trying to send someone text and want to type C you have to tap that key three times.
 Kids get clever at this but it will not suit everyone.

-Another very loud phone is the Doro.
-It is sold by RNID and Conevans (the deaf equipment people) but is a lot less expensive from Carphone Warehouse.
+For people with hearing problems there is a very loud phone by Doro.
+It is sold by RNID and Conevans (the deaf equipment people) but is a lot less expensive from Carphone Warehouse or Tesco

 For other easy to use phones try AgeUK (0800 011 3342), Action of Hearing Loss (0808 808 0123 or the RNIB (0303 123 9999) Some will turn text that people send you into audible speech.

 A Good comparison site can be found at http://www.moneysupermarket.com/mobile-phones/